Orthogonal Hierarchical Decomposition for Structure-Aware Table Understanding with Large Language Models: Orthogonal Hierarchical Decomposition

-The final stage of our framework involves a \textbf{Multi-pathway Semantic Arbitration} process.
-Recognizing that $\mathcal{R}_{\text{col}}$ and $\mathcal{R}_{\text{row}}$ provide complementary topological perspectives, we leverage Large Language Models (LLMs) to perform cross-validation and synthesis.
-This step ensures the elimination of structural bias inherent in single-axis traversals.
+The final stage of our framework involves \textbf{Multi-pathway Semantic Arbitration}.
+Recognizing that $\mathcal{T}_{\text{col}}$ and $\mathcal{T}_{\text{row}}$ offer complementary topological views, we leverage Large Language Models (LLMs) to flexibly and adaptively select the clearest perspective tailored to the specific question.
+This ensures the model always reasons through the optimal structural axis, avoiding the limitations of a single, fixed perspective.

-\textbf{Arbitration Criteria.} The LLM serves as a semantic arbitrator, evaluating the synthesized candidate sequences across three pivotal dimensions: (1) \textbf{Logical Cohesion:} Ensuring the hierarchical nesting of attributes is accurately reflected without semantic fragmentation.
-(2) \textbf{Information Completeness:} Verifying that key data anchors from both orthogonal views are comprehensively integrated.
-(3) \textbf{Syntactic Readability:} Refining the flow of natural language to transform structural fragments into coherent narratives.
+\textbf{Arbitration Criteria.} The LLM serves as a semantic arbitrator, evaluating the synthesized candidate sequences across three pivotal dimensions: (1) \textit{Logical Cohesion:} Ensuring the hierarchical nesting of attributes is accurately reflected without semantic fragmentation.
+(2) \textit{Information Completeness:} Verifying that key data anchors from both orthogonal views are comprehensively integrated.
+(3) \textit{Syntactic Readability:} Refining the flow of natural language to transform structural fragments into coherent narratives.